-A runtime error is a software or hardware problem that prevents a program from working correctly.
-Runtime errors in Internet Explorer might cause you to lose information in the file you’re working on, cause errors in the file (corrupt the file) so you can’t work with it, or prevent you from using a feature.
+A Runtime error is a software or hardware problem that prevents a program from working correctly.
+Runtime errors might cause you to lose information in the file you’re working on, cause errors in the file (corrupt the file) so you can’t work with it, or prevent you from using a feature.
 Unlike stop errors, runtime errors don’t typically cause Windows or a program to stop working.

 Disable Script & Runtime Error Messages

-At times, while browsing the Internet with your Internet Explorer on Windows 7, while visiting a particular webpage, you may receive an Error box, stating that a Runtime error has occurred.
+At times, while browsing the Internet with your Internet Explorer on Windows, while visiting a particular webpage, you may receive an Error box, stating that a Runtime error has occurred.

 This message is followed by Line number and the Error.

-How to fix this error depends on the error message and in most times you as a common user may not want to or even need to fix these types of errors.
+How to fix this error depends on the error message, and most times, you as a common user may not want to or even need to fix these types of errors.